How often should I scan my PC for malware?

 Security by default

 Now we know: Once a week is great – and this is also the default setting.
 Now just make sure you – or those in your family network – are not working on the computer while logged in as the administrator and that all your patches are updated.
-If only the rest of life was so simple.
+If only the rest of life was as simple as malware protection.